 - Late Payment Penalty Fee: Up to $40

-- Attend or graduated from University of Vermont
+- You attend or graduated from University of Vermont

-- Want their purchases to benefit UVM alumni
+- You want your purchases to benefit UVM alumni

-- Frequently spend on fast food, café purchases, and rideshares
+- You frequently spend on fast food, café purchases, and rideshares

-- Are looking for a rewards card with no annual fee
+- You're looking for a rewards card with no annual fee

 UVM Alumni Visa Signature® Review